pigeonflight/Recipe-Website-Tutorial/bottleRecipeDocs/windows/index.rst

 Installing Pyramid and Virtualenv on Windows behind the UWI proxy
 ==================================================================

-Before attempting any of the instructions below, `download and install python2.7`_.
+Before attempting any of the instructions below, `download and install python`_.

 1. Open http://peak.telecommunity.com/dist/ez_setup.py in a webbrowser
 2. Then save the file.
 (In Firefox you can select “save page as”).